 - Each reply would have to be typed out manually from the particular account

 Deliver timely responses to Google Reviews and social media conversations.
-Manage unlimited Google My Business, Facebook, Instagram, Twitter, and LinkedIn pages with one tool.
+Manage unlimited Google My Business, Facebook, Instagram, TikTok, and LinkedIn pages – with an all-in-one social media tool.

-The Social Inbox: one tool to manage multiple Google My Business accounts
+Social Inbox: one tool to manage multiple Google reviews

 Having the ability to view and manage all Google Reviews in one stream, regardless of the locations they were added to, makes the whole process almost effortless.
 And this is exactly how NapoleonCat’s Social Inbox works.
 The tool allows you to link all of your Google My Business accounts to one easy-to-use control panel and manage all the reviews from one dashboard.